dagolinuxoid/fccActivityLog/lazylog.md

 Scrambled words - spend a lot of time on it but didn't pass even the C-small test case
 ###### 19-04-019
 Reading about probability and permutations.
 I need it in order to solve 'lucky dip'
+###### 21-04-019
+Kickstart 2019 round B Apr 21 (02-05AM) online - managed to solve only one problem.
+It was an interesting and  exciting expirience.